Goldman Sachs expects $5 billion hit from tax overhaul in 4Q

 A 2004 law temporarily cut taxes on repatriated profits to 5.25 percent, from 35 percent.
 That led 843 companies to bring back $312 billion.
 But those companies tended to use the money to buy back shares of their own stock, not to hire or expand operations.

+Goldman also said part of the reduction to fourth-quarter earnings comes from recalculating the value of it deferred tax assets.
+Those are past losses that companies can use to lower future tax bills.
+Goldman and other banks suffered huge losses during the financial crisis.
+Those assets will now have less value because of the lower corporate tax rate.

-The tax change for Goldman Sachs was revealed in a filing with the U.S. Securities and Exchange Commission early on Friday.
+The effect of the tax changes on Goldman Sachs was revealed in a filing with the U.S. Securities and Exchange Commission early on Friday.

 The company did not say how changes in the tax law would affect its decisions on investments going forward, and did not immediately return messages left early Friday.

-Shares of Goldman Sachs Group Inc. rose slightly before the opening bell.
+Shares of Goldman Sachs Group Inc. fell 1 percent to $254 in early trading.